One of the most ambitious SEO campaigns ever.

 2. Systems and processes to handle the increased workload grow slower than the rate of new work and team members are added

-3. The easiest thing, and oftentimes the only thing that the team can do to deal with the growing pain and aggressive business goals is to let things slide.
+3. The easiest thing, and oftentimes the only thing that the team can do to deal with the growing pain and aggressive business goals is to let things slide

 Documentation, Documentation, Documentation

-I knew that I wouldn’t be able to achieve my goals for the company alone.
+When I started ContentDistribution.com in 2019, I knew that I wouldn’t be able to achieve my goals for the company alone.

 I spent the first 6 months building documentation to enable team members without my unique skill sets and experiences to create outcomes as good, or better than I could create on my own.

 The first step was thought leadership to indoctrinate my team into my framework for understanding Google.
+At the same time I began creating detailed processes on how work should be done.

+After evaluating Notion and Slite, we landed on Slite.
+Today we have over 350+ process documents.
 At this point the level of detail and sophistication is 10x more than I could have created on my own as the sole knowledge base contributor.

 These documents cover nearly every aspect of every role, and every activity performed within the organization.